TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 Sounds familiar?
 Basically is what the second point above glimpses: Team Speed Stuff, Operations Stuff and Architecture Stuff.
 In other words:

-- Techdebt doesn't allow product to deliver features at the speed they want: **It slows development teams**
+- Techdebt doesn't allow product owners to deliver features at the speed they want: **It slows development teams**
-- Techdebt are also pieces of software that we cannot mantain any longer (obsolete technology, tools or lack of experts): **it is not aligned with company strategies**
+- Techdebt are also pieces of software that we cannot maintain any longer (obsolete technology, tools or lack of experts): **it is not aligned with company strategies**
-- Techdebt is also present when some products break _too often or even don't work as expected: **products already running in the company that have a high operational cost**
+- Techdebt is also present when some products break _too_ often or even don't work as expected: **products already running in the company that have a high operational cost**

 **What is the formal definition?**